 - Legal professionals

 Finally, we would want to let you know that managing stakeholders cannot happen overnight.
 You need the managing skills and require proper training to know the steps.
-If you are a PO and want to learn stakeholder management then register for cspo certification with us.
+If you are a PO and want to learn stakeholder management then register for CSPO Certification Online with us.
 Alternatively, if you are a project manager then enrol with our PMP or Prince2 certification to learn the art of managing stakeholders.